WHAT TO DO IN MONTREUX – PLACES TO VISIT AND THINGS TO DO

 Vevey is a small village by Lake Geneva, and it offers some beautiful spots to rest, chill, or swim.
 So after visiting the vineyards, it is the perfect place to continue your Montreux sightseeing tour.

 You´ll find enough restaurants/cafes to have lunch in Vevey.
-Vevey is a tiny town which can be discovered.
+Vevey is a tiny town that can be discovered on foot in a short amount of time.
 It is worth spending about 1/2 day in Vevey (including some chilling time).

 If you are with kids and it is warm, you will love the free pools for kids.
 Where else will you find free pools for kids right next to a lake that is so clear that you could swim there, too?